 After having made these few checks, the transaction authorization request may be sent to your finance management solution.
 That’s us. 🙂

 The role that Mastercard plays here is that of a mailman.
 But a very fast mailman because it all happens in a few seconds.
 Not like our good old Postal Service. 🤭

-Its role is to forward the transaction authorization request (sent by the Japanese restaurant’s terminal) to your bank (in other words, us).
+Its role is to forward the transaction authorization request (sent by the Japanese restaurant’s terminal) to your payment institution (in other words, us).
 Except there’s a small concern.
 Nothing serious, you’ll see.